ehanahamed/quizfreely/docs/dev/api/auth.md

 That SameSite attribute of the auth cookie is configured in quizfreely-api's `.env` file with `COOKIES_DOMAIN=`, so that they can be easily configured AND secure in production and development.
 See [developer docs > api > api-dotenv.md](./api-dotenv.md) for more documentation.

-### Postgres roles
+### PostgreSQL Roles

-When we setup our PostgreSQL database we create a role named `quizfreely_api`.
+When we setup our PostgreSQL database, we create a role named `quizfreely_api`.
 The server process/js code connects to the database as the `quizfreely_api` role, with the login info from qzfr-api's dotenv file.

 Quizfreely-API uses two postgres session settings, `qzfr_api.scope` and `qzfr_api.user_id`, in it's database's RLS (row-level-security) policies, with `set_config()` and `current_setting()`.

-`qzfr_api.scope` can be `auth`, `user`, or unset.
-When the API is checking a user's session token or password, it should be `auth` to give it permission for `auth.sessions` and `auth.users`.
+`qzfr_api.scope` can be `'auth'`, `'user'`, or unset.
+When the API is checking a user's session token or password, it should be `'auth'` to give it permission for `auth.sessions` and `auth.users`.
 When the API has logged in a user, it should be `user` to give it permission to for that specific user's stuff.
-When the API is
+When the API is making unauthenticated requests for public data and stuff, then it should be unset.

-`qzfr_api._user_id` is the id of the currently logged in user when `current_setting('qzfr_api.scope') = 'user'`.
+`qzfr_api.user_id` is the id of the currently logged in user when `current_setting('qzfr_api.scope') = 'user'`.
+We have to set it to the current user's id whenever `qzfr_api.scope` is `'user'`, because our RLS policies use that id to allow our postgres role, `quizfreely_api`, permissions for that user's info.

 ### Session Expiry & Cron Deletion